bailey4770/chirpy/README.md

 HTTP server basics in Go.

-This project utilises a postgreSQL database to store users and chirps, which are short public text posts.
+This project utilises a postgreSQL database to store users and chirps, which are short, public text posts.
 API endpoints serve as HTTP wrappers to access this database.

-This project is also my first interaction with JWTs, and these are used to authorize users whenever calls are made to the API.
+This project is also my first interaction with JWTs.
+These are used to authorize users whenever a call is made to the API.

 See documentation below.